joaquinalmora/commitgen/DOCS/TECHNICAL.md

 - Harden the fallback (debounce + accurate inside-quote detection).
 - Add optional `prepare-commit-msg` prefill mode (opt-in) as an alternative UX.

-- Add a `commitgen doctor` command to surface whether the snippet is installed and whether the plugin is active.
+Note: `commitgen doctor` has been implemented to help validate local installs and environment (see `internal/doctor/doctor.go`).

 Keep this document synchronized with code changes.
 Use it as the developer reference when working on the shell integration and related tests.